tccw/restorationbot/README.md

 This bot searches through [/r/OldSchoolCool](oldschoolcool.reddit.com) for posts made by users sharing photos of their family.
 It then pulls the photo and attempts to restore it, posting the results as a comment.

-When posts posts which are determined to be of a user's family members are detected, the bot spins up a gcloud VM running PyTorch and a single K80 GPU and processes the photos.
+When posts which are determined to be of a user's family members are detected, the bot spins up a gcloud VM running PyTorch and a single K80 GPU and processes the photos.

 To keep costs low the bot takes advantage of gcloud's preemptible VM instances and per-second billing in the following way: